Project-LetsChat/LetsChat/CODE_OF_CONDUCT.md

 not have a negative connotation; in fact, our inequality should be celebrated.
 It is what makes each of us unique, and it is what makes our community diverse.

+Diversity of skills and perspectives strengthens our community.
+We celebrate unique contributions while ensuring equitable opportunities for all.

 ## 5. Acceptance Rather Than Tolerance